DeepLabCut/DeepLabCut/docs/installation.md

 **THIRD:** Follow the steps above to get the `DLC-GPU` conda file and install it!

+##### Notes:

+ - **All of the TensorFlow 1.x versions work with DeepLabCut**.
+But, please be mindful different versions of TensorFlow require different CUDA versions.
+ - As the combination of TensorFlow and CUDA matters, we strongly encourgae you to **check your driver/cuDNN/CUDA/TensorFlow versions** [on this StackOverflow post](https://stackoverflow.com/questions/30820513/what-is-version-of-cuda-for-nvidia-304-125/30820690#30820690).
+ - **if you wish to use TensorFlow 2.x**, then you should use currently [DeepLabCut-core](https://github.com/DeepLabCut/DeepLabCut-core).
+Here is a [blog post](http://www.mackenziemathislab.org/deeplabcutblog/2020/11/23/rolling-up-to-tensorflow-2) describing how to do this and the roadmap for the eventual change to tensorflow 2 for this repo as well.
  - To check your GPU is working, in the terminal, run:

   `nvcc -V` to check your installed version(s).